-We must be able to always contact at least one parent or emergency contact when your child is at the Center.
-There should be someone available to pick up your child in case of emergency.
-Notify us in writing immediately of any change of address, telephone number, or place of employment or training.
-Notify the Center in advance of any temporary changes to the child's emergency contact person (i.e. parents traveling, relatives staying with the child, etc.).
+We must always be able to contact at least one parent or emergency contact when your child is at the center.
+Someone should be available to pick up your child in case of an emergency.
+Please notify us in writing when there is a change of address, telephone number, or place of employment or training.
+Notify the center in advance of any temporary changes to the child's emergency contact person (i.e., parents traveling, relatives staying with the child, change in custody).